Gord Wilson

-Gordon Allan Wilson (born August 13, 1932) is a Canadian retired professional ice hockey player who played two playoff games in the National Hockey League with the Boston Bruins during the 1954–55 season.
+Gordon Allan "Junior" Wilson (August 13, 1932 – October 2, 2023) was a Canadian professional ice hockey player who played two playoff games in the National Hockey League with the Boston Bruins during the 1954–55 season.
 The rest of his career, which lasted from 1952 to 1960, was spent in the minor leagues.
 Wilson's father, Phat Wilson, was an amateur hockey player and is a member of the Hockey Hall of Fame.